 Communication – the ability to clearly speak and convey thoughts, make requests and understand when another expresses the same to you – is a core building block for socialization and learning.
-Development of interpersonal relationships and the skills necessary to receive and process information, engage and function within the world around us – all of that comes back to communication.
+Therapy and Wellness Connection Speech Therapy recognizes that development of interpersonal relationships and the skills necessary to receive and process information, engage and function within the world around us – all of that comes back to communication.

 When communication doesn’t come easily for your child, pediatric speech therapy may be necessary – usually the sooner the better.

-Therapy and Wellness Connection’s Akron pediatric speech therapists (technically titled speech-language pathologists, or SPLs) know that impaired speech and language can quickly snowball and cause big problems if unaddressed.
+Therapy and Wellness Connection’s Akron pediatric speech therapists (formally speech-language pathologists, or SPLs) know that impaired speech and language can quickly snowball, causing profound and lasting problems if unaddressed.
 Lack of solid communication skills will spiderweb to slow or halt almost all other aspects of cognitive, physical and social development.
 Speech delays and speech-language disorders require swift action.

 A speech delay is the reason 75 percent of 2-and-3-year-olds receive pediatric therapy, according to research published in American Family Physician.
 Speech delays are associated with difficulty reading, writing, attention and socialization.